List of things to declutter before Christmas

 2. The Refrigerator

-Now get some order in there so you know where everything should go when you come home with all your holiday groceries.
+Now organize the refrigerator so you know where everything should go when you come home with all your holiday groceries.

 3. Your Pantry